dimitar-4/ms2-memory-game/README.md

    - [Home Page](https://raw.githubusercontent.com/dimitar-4/ms2-memory-game/master/assets/wireframes/Home%20Desktop.png)
    - [Game Page](https://raw.githubusercontent.com/dimitar-4/ms2-memory-game/master/assets/wireframes/Game%20Desktop.png)

-### Surfice:
+### Surface:

- To create a feeling for a classic game from couple of decades ago in the project are used white, electric green and dark gray color for the backgrounds.
+ To create a feeling for a classic game from couple of decades ago in the project are used white, electric green and dark gray color for the text backgrounds.
 This three color scheme is also combined with the "Play" and "Exo" Google fonts to further point the project in the desired visual direction.
+The background images are chosen according to the character of the game.

 ## Features